labordynamicsinstitute/ldilab-manual/_sources/95-10-windows-remote.md

 Please be sure to follow all instructions, in particular the ones about mapping network drives.

-You can connect to CCSS Cloud Computing via a **web browser** or via the standard Remote Desktop (RDP) client.
-Web browser instructions are below.
+You can connect to CCSS Cloud Computing via a **web browser** or via the a Remote Desktop (RDP) client.
+Note that for some strange reason, Windows users need to use a DIFFERENT RDP client than the one that comes with their system (and used for CCSS classic).
+See the [instructions provided by CCSS](https://cornellprod-my.sharepoint.com/:f:/g/personal/cd642_cornell_edu/EvxDKmDjZyZBsrQvimUR8xABE4x6TYDenmLOY8ZFMLRjUw).
+Web browser instructions are below, for convenience.

 - Open the latest version of a web browser (Chrome, Safari, Firefox or Edge). · Go to following link: [https://client.wvd.microsoft.com/arm/webclient/](https://client.wvd.microsoft.com/arm/webclient/) (V1) or the newer one [https://client.wvd.microsoft.com/arm/webclient/v2/index.html](https://client.wvd.microsoft.com/arm/webclient/v2/index.html) (V2)